subhpaul123/spam_detection_backend/README.md

-# Phonebook Spam Detection API - README
+# Phonebook Spam Detection API

 This document provides instructions on how to run the Phonebook Spam Detection API and a brief overview of the project.